Nabie/object-oriented-programming-in-R/chapters/06_S4_classes.md

           definition = function(stack) length(stack@elements) == 0)
 ```

-The implementations are just variations of the functions we defined in the S3 implementation and we can use the class just as as before.
+The implementations are just variations of the functions we defined in the S3 implementation, and we can use the class just as before.

 ```{r}
 stack <- VectorStack()